 His talk contained the phrases, “something’s holding the spirit there,” “there’s a portal in that room that can’t be closed,” and “spirits are crossing a threshold.”
 There was talk about “an Indian chief” and “a woman in white at the pond,” both of whom he reported capturing on film.
 He also related a story about how a K2 meter stayed lit when he attempted to contact a former resident.
 “There was no explanation for it,” he said.

 That’s because he didn’t ask me.
 The K2’s purpose is not to enable the dead to communicate via beeps and flashing lights as you walk up creaking stairs.
 Its function is to detect electromagnetic radiation and indicate the radiation’s strength and direction.
-There is there is no evidence deceased homeowners have the ability to leave this radiation behind.
+There is no evidence deceased homeowners have the ability to leave this radiation behind.

-When I asked if the K2 meters he were designed to chase ghosts, he said no but added, “When your body dies, energy can’t be created or destroyed.
+When I asked if the K2 meters were designed to chase ghosts, he said no but added, “When your body dies, energy can’t be created or destroyed.
 There’s still that energy somewhere.
 If you ask a question and it flickers, perhaps it’s paranormal.”
 And perhaps it’s from the cell phones, video cameras, and computers you brought in.

 Other audience members asked questions like, “Are you worried about driving off the friendly ghosts and leaving only behind the evil entities,” and “If the house burned down, would the spirits go back out the portal?”
 Meanwhile, I got in a second question, about why ghosts in his photos would still be wearing clothes.
 He answered that they did that somehow, some way, so that people in the present could recognize them.
 By this point, I realized the peppermint oil wasn’t helping any and my headache had gotten worse.